 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.Contact us Today

-New ways to develop your B2B practices in China
+New ways to develop your B2B practices in China in 2020

 The traditional way of doing Business (B2B) in China is cold call or Exhibitions.
 The other major way of doing business in China is via ‘’Guanxi’’: have the right connections, know the right person and have to drink a lot og Baijiu, give a lot of envelop etc